 Once the dry eye condition is treated and symptoms are reduced or eliminated, contact lenses can be tried.
 Certain soft contact lens materials work better than others for dry eyes.
-Also, GP lenses are sometimes better than soft lenses if there's a concern about dry eyes since these lenses don't dry out the way soft lenses can.
+Also, gas permeable lenses or even scleral lenses are used for patients with chronic dry eye symptoms.

 Presbyopia is the normal loss of focusing ability up close when you reach your 40s.

 Today, there are many designs of bifocal and multifocal contact lenses to correct presbyopia.
 Another option for presbyopia is monovision.
 This is wearing a contact lens in one eye for distance vision and a lens in the other eye that has a modified power for near vision.

 During your contact lens fitting we can help you decide whether bifocal/multifocal contact lenses or monovision is best for you.